icmp-echo/change-multiple-hosts/README.md

 commit a change or set of commands to multiple hosts with few edits just gather the list of hosts & command(s) & username-pass to change with and good to go

-let me know if any questions.
+if you get ssh error check if you have "requested strict checking" enabled.

-p.s. if you get ssh error check if you have "requested strict checking" enabled.
+Or try:

-or try ssh-keygen -R "hostname"
+              ssh-keygen -R "hostname"

               ssh-keygen -R "ip"